daviddn/aws-vpc-documentation/README.md

 ## Virtual Private Cloud (VPC)

 A virtual private cloud (VPC) is an on-demand configurable pool of shared computing resources allocated within a public cloud environment.
 A VPC helps in aspects of cloud computing like privacy, security and preventing loss of proprietary data.

+### Region

+Before setting up a VPC, a specific Region must be chosen.
+This chooses which cloud server will be used.

+###